dlatk/dlatk/doc/source/tutorials/tut_feat_tables.rst

 **Field 2** Gives the message table (:doc:`../fwinterface/fwflag_t`) that the features were derived from

 **Field 3** Gives the group ID (:doc:`../fwinterface/fwflag_c`) that features were grouped by

+**Field 4** The first four characters from Field 1 of the word table (:doc:`../fwinterface/fwflag_word_table`)  used to derive the lexicon/topic features.
+By default this is the 1gram table.
+In previous version (less than 1.1.5) this field specified the scaling on features.